shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "Yes, Mother."

+“And Ersatzica?”

+“Yes, Mother?”

+“Do not, under any circumstances, wear the boots again until you have fitted them for wolf feet.”
+Mother stared straight into Ersie’s eyes with a commanding gaze.
+“Understand?”

+“Yes, Mother.”

-"Well done, my dear."
-Awoomoon turned to Mudrich and caressed her muzzle.
+Mother nodded.
+“Very good.”
+Then she turned to Mudrich and caressed her muzzle.
+"Well done, my dear.
+That was some top notch protecting you did."

+Mudrich beamed with pride, chin held high and tail wagging.

 "Be sure to get a bath tomorrow."

+Mudrich’s ears drooped.
 "Do I have to?"
-Mudrich complained.

 "Hmm.
 Yes."
 Awoomoon walked away.
 "See you tomorrow, my pups."